St Paul's Churchyard

 St Paul's Churchyard is an area immediately around St Paul's Cathedral in the City of London.
-It included St Paul's Cross and Paternoster Row.
+Historically it included St Paul's Cross and Paternoster Row.
 It became one of the principal marketplaces in London.
 St Paul's Cross was an open-air pulpit from which many of the most important statements on the political and religious changes brought by the Reformation were made public during the sixteenth and seventeenth centuries.
-Only one execution is recorded as taking place in St Paul's Churchyard; that of Henry Garnet, one of those found guilty of the Gunpowder plot.
+Only one execution is recorded as taking place in St Paul's Churchyard; that of clergyman Henry Garnet, one of those found guilty of the 1605 Gunpowder Plot.
+As of 2024 the alley to the north of the cathedral grounds is named St Paul's Churchyard.